SpiNNakerManchester/SpiNNaker_PDP2/README.md

 modern Industrial Strategy.
 The fund is delivered by UK Research and Innovation and managed by EPSRC under grant EP/R026084/1.
 We gratefully acknowledge these institutions for their support.

-Many people have contributed to the development of MLPs on SpiNNaker, amongst them J Moy, LA Plana, SR Welbourne, X Jin, AD Rast, S Davis and SB Furber.